 These are five warning signs you may have crossed the line, and what to do about it.
 It’s never too late to change bad patterns.

 Parenting is a hard gig; we all know and accept that.
 But sometime in the last few decades, we also started to accept the idea that parents will mess up their kids in ways that require a lifetime of therapy.
 It’s time to be the parenting generation that changes all that, and starts raising kids who don’t have to recover from their childhoods as adults.

-Raising an extreme child is enough to push most rational adults to the brink of insanity, without adding the idea of toxic parenting to the mix.
+Raising an extreme child is enough to push most rational adults to the brink of insanity, without adding the idea of counter-productive parenting to the mix.
 But even though it feels like we already have too much to manage, it’s essential that we model positive and appropriate behavior for our children.